 The pharmaceutical sector is undergoing a significant business and digital transformation due to increased industry regulation.
 The U.S. Drug Supply Chain Security Act (DSCSA), the European Union Falsified Medicines Directive (EU FMD) initiative, Russian Law 425-FZ and other country regulations seek to combat counterfeit drugs with the introduction of mass serialization.
 These and other regulatory requirements add a layer of complexity for manufacturers, especially if many of the processes are manual or paper based.
 There are technology solutions, however, that can assist and offer a competitive advantage in a crowded global market.

-Pharmaceutical Technology notes, “An electronic batch record provides proof that an organization properly handles and records all critical steps to produce each batch of a product, whether entered electronically or manually.”
-The purpose is to collect and record data associated with
+The purpose of the electronic batch record (EBR) is to document that a company properly handles and records all critical steps to produce each batch of a product.
+EBR systems collect and record data associated with